 When an employer extends a job offer, they’ll usually present you with a compensation and benefits package verbally or in writing with a proposed salary.
-However, if you don’t feel the pay aligns with your education, career level, skillset and strengths you have to offer, you may choose to negotiate for more money.
-You may also suggest another form of compensation (such as equity or stock options) or additional perks (such as extra vacation days).
+If you don’t feel the pay aligns with your education, career level, skill set and experience, you may choose to negotiate for more money.
+You may also suggest another form of compensation, such as equity or stock options, or additional perks such as extra vacation days.

-Knowing how to negotiate salary offers is a valuable skill that can increase your earning potential throughout your career and better ensure you’re fairly compensated for the work you do.
+Knowing how to negotiate salary offers is a valuable skill that can help ensure you’re fairly compensated for the work you do.
 However, like any skill, it takes preparation and practice to do well.
 In this article, we cover how to negotiate the salary you want in ten steps with examples of how to initiate the discussion.

 It’s important you know exactly how much value you can offer an employer before you begin the process of negotiating a salary.
 There are several factors that can influence your compensation, such as: